pwntester/octo.nvim/README.md

   picker = "telescope",                    -- or "fzf-lua"
   picker_config = {
-    use_emojis = false,                    -- only used by "fzf-lua" picker for now mappings = {                           -- only used by "telescope" picker for now open_in_browser = { lhs = "<C-b>", desc = "open issue in browser" },
+    use_emojis = false,                    -- only used by "fzf-lua" picker for now mappings = {                           -- mappings for the pickers
+      open_in_browser = { lhs = "<C-b>", desc = "open issue in browser" },
       copy_url = { lhs = "<C-y>", desc = "copy url to system clipboard" },
       checkout_pr = { lhs = "<C-o>", desc = "checkout pull request" },